wagood/laralist/README.md

 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10+%2B-blue?style=flat-square)<!-- permissions, roles -->

 * Laravel [Languages](https://github.com/riomigal/languages) is a Translation UI that adds additional functionality to the existing Laravel App.
 The App has it's own guard which isolates Laravel Languages from an existing App.

+* Laravel [LangCountry](https://github.com/stefro/laravel-lang-country).
+The localization package for auto date-formats, languge switche helper and more <!-- localization -->

 * [LdapRecord](https://github.com/DirectoryTree/LdapRecord-Laravel) Integrate LDAP into your Laravel application.

 * [LaraDumps](https://laradumps.dev/) is a friendly app designed to boost your Laravel PHP coding and debugging experience.